Sitronics: Operation

 Sitronics Group is engaged in the digitalization of strategic sectors of the economy, including shipping and marine navigation, the implementation of integrated solutions for smart cities and security, as well as the development of IoT systems and software.

 One of the priority activities of Sitronics Group is the production of its own IT equipment.
 The company has launched mass production of domestically produced servers under its own brand.
 The company is also creating charging infrastructure for electric vehicles throughout Russia.
 The company has a modern software platform for monitoring and managing equipment, including charging stations, which have successfully established themselves in the charging services market.

 Telecommunications

-Sitronics launched the first smartphone that featured the GLONASS technology in 2010.
+Sitronics launched the first smartphone that featured GLONASS technology in 2010.
 One of its most important ventures overseas was a joint-venture with ZTE Corporation, holding 51 percent to the latter's 49 percent, enabling the former to migrate its mass manufacturing and production capacity from Europe to Southeast Asia.